runningbucket/runningbucket/README.md

 - 👋 Hi, I’m @runningbucket
 - 👀 I’m interested in human
-- 🌱 I’m currently learning chineese
+- 🌱 I’m currently learning chinese
-- 💞️ I’m looking to collaborate with @Porsche
+- 💞️ I’m looking to collaborate with @Porscheswitzerland
 - 📫 How to reach me: website is currently in the Aufbau

 <!---